jdersch/PERQemu/PERQemu/Readme.txt

 This has drastically reduced the amount of GC overhead and given a decent performance boost!
 As part of this, the CPU can now be single-stepped through microinstructions that abort due to memory holds, which is an aid to debugging (if you like single-stepping through microcode as much as I do).
+And the last obvious RasterOp glitch was, in fact, fixed with a ROM update!

 In addition, I spent quite a bit of time on a few cosmetic cleanups of all the source files for more consistency in style, comments, etc.  This will be the first version of the code